Ynn/selfstar/for-beginners/basic-follow-me.md

 We will use lifecycle methods to see when our component instance is started/stopped.
 See the [hello world tutorial](/article/for-beginners/basic-hello-world) to learn more on lifecycle methods.

-In that purpose, we add to message in the lifecyle methods : start and stop.
+In order to check the good functionning of the component, we will print two traces in the lifecyle methods : start and stop.

 {code lang="java"}
 {literal}